deutsche Version

 Primary investigations regard the formation, the structure, and

-the evolution of protoplanetary discs, the formation of planetary
+the evolution of protoplanetary disks, the formation of planetary

 building blocks and planets, the relation between turbulence and phase